futurebound/whiteboard-challenges/w6d2/README.md

 ## Description
 **Solution**
 The solution module exports a single anonymous function which functions as described above.
-It checks whether the input is an array of nested arrays,
+It expects a single array argument.
+It checks whether the argument is an array of nested arrays, and whether those nested arrays are of the same length or not.
+If any of these conditions are not met, the function will return an error asking the user to adjust their input accordingly.
+The function will run fine as long as those conditions are met, regardless of the content at each index of the nested arrays (floating point integers, strings, etc.).

 ## Credits and Collaborations
 [Jest Docs](https://facebook.github.io/jest/) ~ https://facebook.github.io/jest/